 Of course, in the Northern Hemisphere, for example, you can’t see stars below the southern horizon in the Southern Hemisphere.
 So, therefore, each hemisphere can only see about 5,000 stars.
 And, at any given time, half of Earth is in daylight.
 So only half the estimated number – perhaps 2,500 stars – would be visible from Earth’s night side.
 Plus, another fraction of those visible stars would be lost in the murk surrounding your horizon.
 That could bring you down to around 2,000, the most common number you’ll see for these estimates.

 Factors that affect your seeing

 Why can’t astronomers agree on the number of visible stars?
 It’s because we don’t all see the sky in the same way.
-Even under ideal conditions, there’s a fair amount of variation between how well people can see the stars – depending on things like the strength of your vision – and your age.
+Even under ideal conditions, there’s a fair amount of variation between how well people can see the stars, depending on things like the strength of your vision and your age.
 As you get older, for example, your eyes become much less sensitive to faint light.
 Remember, too, that it takes up to 30 minutes for your eyes to adapt to the darkness.

 You also have to take into account the brightness of your night sky.
 Even on a moonless night, the glow of lights from Earth’s surface brightens the sky.